DotsGit/strava-bot-docker/README.md

 # strava-discord-bot

+## Fork

+This is a fork from the https://github.com/asweinrich/strava-bot dockerized and with a couple of fixes.

+## Original

 Listens for new Activities in Strava and sends embedded Discord messages with Activity details.

 *This project was originally forked from the [discord-example-app](https://github.com/discord/discord-example-app) repo.
 ChatGPT was used to help write this README.*